WOA4SPRD/.github/profile/README.md

 ## Hi there 👋

-this project is for porting Windows on ARM32 to some Spreadtrum Devices
+this project is for porting Windows/Linux on ARM32 to some Spreadtrum Devices

 [EDK2 for Galaxy Tab E 7.0 for using as base](https://github.com/vicenteicc2008/edk2-goyavewifi)